 Manage elastic pools and databases using the Azure portal

 Creating a new SQL Database elastic pool using the Azure portal

 There are two ways you can create an elastic pool in the Azure portal.
 You can do it from scratch if you know the pool setup you want, or start with a recommendation from the service.
 SQL Database has built-in intelligence that recommends an elastic pool setup if it's more cost-efficient for you based on the past usage telemetry for your databases.

-Creating an elastic pool from an existing server blade in the portal is the easiest way to move existing databases into an elastic pool.
-You can also create an elastic pool by searching SQL elastic pool in the Marketplace or clicking +Add in the SQL elastic pools browse blade.
+Creating an elastic pool from an existing server page in the portal is the easiest way to move existing databases into an elastic pool.
+You can also create an elastic pool by searching SQL elastic pool in the Marketplace or clicking +Add on the SQL elastic pools page.
 You are able to specify a new or existing server through this pool provisioning workflow.

 You can create multiple pools on a server, but you can't add databases from different servers into the same pool.

 The pool's pricing tier determines the features available to the elastics in the pool, and the maximum number of eDTUs (eDTU MAX), and storage (GBs) available to each database.
-For details, see Service Tiers.
+For details, see Resource limits for elastic pools.

 To change the pricing tier for the pool, click Pricing tier, click the pricing tier you want, and then click Select.

 After you choose the pricing tier and commit your changes by clicking OK in the last step, you won't be able to change the pricing tier of the pool.
 To change the pricing tier for an existing elastic pool, create an elastic pool in the desired pricing tier and migrate the databases to this new pool.